tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 ### Protocols

 There is a base API for protocols: RPCProtocol.
 APIs for different types of protocols should extend this.
-There is currently only one type of protocol available: _StreamedRPCProtocol_.
 The protocol type APIs are service APIs and services implementing them must be provided by other bundles.
 This bundle looks for and keeps track of all such service providers.

-The _StreamedRPCProtocol_ provides a method for parsing a request from an InputStream returning an RPCRequest object.
+The _StreamedRPCProtocol_ extends _RPCPROTOCOL_ and provides a method for parsing a request from an InputStream returning an RPCRequest object.
 This request object contains the name of the service, the method, and the parameters.
 This is enough for using _APSExternalProtocolService_ to do a call to the service.
 The request object is also used to write the call response on an OutputStream.
 There is also a method to write an error response.

+The _StreamedHTTPProtocol_ extends _StreamedRPCProtocol_ and indicates that the protocol should probably only be supported by http transports.
+It also provides a _supportsREST()_ method that transports can use to make decicions on how the call should be interpreted.

 It is the responsibility of the transport provider to use a protocol to read and write requests and responses and to use the request information to call a service method.
+An exception is the case of http transports supporting REST that must take the responibility for returning an http status.

 ### Getting information about services and protocols.